-- 1. The above consolidated financial statements including balance sheet, income statement, statement of changes in shareholders' equity, cash flow statement and business report were approved by resolution of the Board of Directions and submitted for the Audit Committee's review.
+- .
+The above consolidated financial statements including balance sheet, income statement, statement of changes in shareholders' equity, cash flow statement and business report were approved by resolution of the Board of Directions and submitted for the Audit Committee's review.
 The financial statements were audited by independent auditors Mr. Hsieh, Chien-Hsin and Ms. Liao, Wan-I of Deloitte Taiwan. - 2.
-2022 Business Report is hereto attached as Attachment A. - 3.
-Standalone and Consolidated Independent Certified Public Accountant Report for the year of 2022 is hereto attached as Attachment I. - 4.
-Standalone and Consolidated Financial Statement for the year of 2021 is hereto attached as Attachment K. - 5.
+2022 Business Report can be found on page 11. - 3.
+Standalone and Consolidated Independent Certified Public Accountant Report for the year of 2022 can be found on page 51. - 4.
+Standalone and Consolidated Financial Statement for the year of 2022 can be found on page 59. - 5.
 Please accept the aforementioned.